How are Funders Helping in the Health Crisis?

 The Foyle Foundation funds the arts, learning and school libraries and has main and small grants available.
 The Foundation is currently suspending its school libraries and capital funding until further notice.
-Its small and main grants schemes have been suspended for one week to introduce a new two-stage process.
+Its small and main grants schemes have been suspended to review grantmaking and financial commitments.
+Pending applications will be contacted in the next two weeks (from 2 April 2020).
 Please email the Foundation with any queries, however, note that they may take longer to respond than usual.
 You can find out more here.

 Tel: 020 7430 9119